Code-Institute-Submissions/PaulSweeney-cmd-Get_The_Fit_Main-cmd/README.md

-- I would like to have the ability to register my details using a username and password.
 - I would want to be able to check on how much I need to spend for any discount on delivery charges or free delivery